gameshler/Windows-Watermark-Remover/README.md

 ## Usage Instructions

-1. Download the Script: Save the provided batch script (remove_windows_watermark.bat) to your local machine.
+1. Download the Script: Save the provided batch script (remove.bat) to your local machine.
 2. Run as Administrator: Right-click on the saved script and select "Run as administrator".
 This is crucial because the script modifies system-level settings and requires elevated permissions.
 3. Follow On-Screen Prompts: The script will display prompts asking for confirmation before proceeding with the watermark removal and system restart.
 Please read these carefully and respond accordingly.
 4. Wait for Completion: Allow the script to complete its execution.
 Once finished, your computer will automatically restart to finalize the watermark removal process.

 ## Important

-This script will remove the windows watermark for a short period of time, to fix this issue you can rerun the script or you can buy an activation key
+This script will remove the windows watermark & the learn more feature, as for the windows watermark it would remove it for a short period of time.
+To fix this issue just rerun the script or buy an activation key.

 ## Troubleshooting